jemmy512/book-notes/linux/linux-net.md

     if (sk->sk_shutdown == SHUTDOWN_MASK || state == TCP_CLOSE)
         mask |= EPOLLHUP;
+    /* there might still be data in the receive buffer (sk->sk_receive_queue)
+     * that hasn’t been read yet.
+Reporting EPOLLIN ensures the application
-    if (sk->sk_shutdown & RCV_SHUTDOWN)
+     * can drain this data before hitting EOF (read returns 0). */ if (sk->sk_shutdown & RCV_SHUTDOWN)
         mask |= EPOLLIN | EPOLLRDNORM | EPOLLRDHUP;